IBM/ai-privacy-toolkit/README.md

 For more information or help using or improving the toolkit, please contact Abigail Goldsteen at abigailt@il.ibm.com, or join our Slack channel: https://aip360.mybluemix.net/community.

+We welcome new contributors!
+If you're interested, take a look at our [**contribution guidelines**](https://github.com/IBM/ai-privacy-toolkit/wiki/Contributing).

 **Related toolkits:**

 ai-minimization-toolkit - has been migrated into this toolkit.